Cloudflare is fantastic free + premium CDN service which provides SSL in the free plan at no cost.

 - Click on Crypto

-This ensures Cloud Flare SSL is activated to your website.
+This ensures Cloud Flare SSL is activated on your website.

 Fix CloudFlare SSL issue in WordPress